-Here is an example of how this could work: A girl, named J, was raised with a mother who was constantly in emotional crisis.
+Here is an example of how this could work: A woman, named J, was raised with a mother who was constantly in emotional crisis.
 She would get anxious very quickly and become easily stressed.
-The girl felt very loved by her mother, but was always walking on egg shells because she didn’t want to get her mother upset.
+J felt very loved by her mother, but was always walking on egg shells because she didn’t want to get her mother upset.
 It scared J to see her mother anxious and yelling at people, including yelling at J.

 When J grew up, she found that she internalized some of these traits herself.
 She became a highly anxious woman capable of showing love, in the mold of her mom, who was driven by work success, in the mold on her father.
 She dated many “nice” men, but wasn’t happy with any of them.
 The man she ended up marrying was someone who “let me know I was home.” — On their first date, J’s future husband teased her playfully much of the evening about things she said or did.
 She describes her husband as someone who yells when things don’t go his way, and J often has to walk on egg shells at home to make sure that she doesn’t “set him off”.
 She also says that while she enjoys the teasing that she feels he is emotionally distant — similar to how her father was.

 While it’s often much more complex than this (many more factors and traits are usually involved than the few qualities listed above), J basically has set herself up in a situation that is subconsciously familiar to that of her own childhood.
 And notice that the traits come from both the mother and the father — people don’t necessarily seek one gender of traits (the man doesn’t always search for his mother, or vice versa).
 We internalize a combination of traits in who we become, and often subconsciously find a combination of our parents’ traits in our partners.